For:

 The programme

-This fully-funded programme will provide tailored immersion opportunities to work alongside some of England’s leading trust CEOs, access to expert coaching, live conferences and self-studies.
-It will support participants to excel in their role as CEO, consider potential for growth, and develop their role as a system architect.
+This fully-funded development programme will provide tailored immersion opportunities to work alongside some of England’s leading trust CEOs, access to expert coaching, live conferences and self-studies.
+It will support the Fellows to excel in their role as CEO, consider potential for growth, and develop their role as a system architect.

-Coaching: Participants will be supported by an executive coach, on a one-to-one basis.
+Coaching: Fellows will be supported by an executive coach, on a one-to-one basis.
 The work of a CEO is a people business.
 How CEOs help senior leaders to thrive, drive change, and adopt practices to ensure they can lead 'smart and healthy' organizations is of vital importance.
-It's also context and people-specific; coaching from outstanding executive coaches will support participants to develop these skills.
+It's also context and people-specific; coaching from outstanding executive coaches will support the Fellows to develop these skills.

-Live conferences: Four conferences across the programme will feature thought leaders and sector experts from the UK and beyond who will deepen participants’ understanding even further.
+Live conferences: Four conferences across the programme will feature thought leaders and expert contributors from the UK and beyond who will deepen understanding of the programme's content even further.
 Each conference is designed to reflect core elements of the framework, thereby making explicit connections between theoretical knowledge and practical applications.
-They will also serve to build a successful and supportive peer group and widen the perspectives of participants developing their role as system architects.
+They will also serve to build a successful and supportive peer group and widen the perspectives of the Fellows developing their role as system architects.

 Time commitment